ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 facilities across Washington so that they can allocate resources to where they are most needed, based on demand for services in different geographic regions/areas.
 To address this problem, the health ministry needs to:<br>
-\t\t *Make services more accessible by allocating resources to where they are most needed;
+* Make services more accessible by allocating resources to where they are most needed;
-increasing capacity in some facilities and decreasing capacity in others.
+increasing capacity in some facilities and decreasing capacity in others.<b>
-\t\t *Minimize people’s travel time so that they only travel to their nearby facility.
+* Minimize people’s travel time so that they only travel to their nearby facility. <b>